diogoaurelio/schedoscopeWiki/Test-Framework.md

             "tag3" -> "val3")))
       }

-This results in the following input table
+This results in the following two rows in the input table:

 | version | user_id | longitude | latitude | geohash | tags |
 | ----    | ----    | ----    | ----    | ----    | ----    |